 The procurement provisions are perhaps the most significant.
 Gerry Ritz, then minister of agriculture, had indicated earlier in the negotiations that he saw nothing that would jeopardize buy local programmes (CBC News, 2011) and news reports prior to the announcement implied that some protections would continue to exist for local purchasing (Clark et al., 2013).
-Because the EU has used exemptions provided by the AGP on which to base Fair Trade and regional development initiatives (Rourke, 2011; Bell-Pasht, 2013), and has a 20-year history of supporting in more substantial ways than Canada adoption of sustainable food production and distribution measures, final language that compromises current initiatives, leaving Canada also freer to support local/sustainable food systems development.
+Because the EU has used exemptions provided by the AGP on which to base Fair Trade and regional development initiatives (Rourke, 2011; Bell-Pasht, 2013), and has a 20-year history of supporting in more substantial ways than Canada adoption of sustainable food production and distribution measures, Canada also is freer to support local/sustainable food systems development than current initiatives suggest.

 The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (also known as Trans-Pacific Partnership-11)